-In recent years high-resolution cryogenic electron microscopy has been a game changer in biological research, and recent advancements in this state-of-the-art imaging technique have revolutionized the field of structural biology and become a vital tool in that area, as well as in cellular biology, biochemistry, pharmacology, and virology.
+In recent years, high-resolution cryogenic electron microscopy has been a game changer in biological research, and recent advances in this state-of-the-art imaging technique have revolutionized the field of structural biology such that it has become a vital tool in that area, as well as in cellular biology, biochemistry, pharmacology, and virology.

-To obtain high-resolution insight into the living cell, therefore, requires cryo-FIB-SEM, which overcomes the sample thickness limitation.
-The cryo-FIB-SEM allows for the precise milling of snap-frozen biological samples with nanometric accuracy.
+Obtaining high-resolution insight into the living cell requires cryo-FIB-SEM, which overcomes sample thickness limitations.
+Cryo-FIB-SEM allows for the precise milling of snap-frozen biological samples with nanometric accuracy.
 By combining cryogenic sample preparation with focused ion beam milling and scanning electron microscopy, this approach has become the state-of-the-art method for high-resolution imaging of in-situ large and complex biological samples.
 The controlled thinning of the samples, with high 3D localization precision, facilitates the determination of high-resolution structures of biological targets inside cells.

-Cryo-FIB SEM will be used to advance our understanding of materials and biological systems at sub-nanometric resolutions.
-The combination of the advantages of cryogenic sample preservation and high-resolution imaging offers unprecedented insights into the structural and compositional details of diverse, mostly biological, specimens.
+Cryo-FIB-SEM will be used to advance our understanding of materials and biological systems at sub-nanometric resolutions.
+The combination of the advantages of cryogenic sample preservation and high-resolution imaging will offer unprecedented insights into the structural and compositional details of diverse, mostly biological, specimens.

 High-End 300 kV Cryogenic Transmission Electron Microscopy (cryo-TEM) Laboratory at BGU (18 M ILS requested from VATAT out of 34 M ILS required)